Home » Dining

 In fact, Graze Burgers has quality beef patties that have no added hormones, no steroids, no artificial ingredients and no antibiotics.
 And if it’s anything Graze Burgers wants you to know, it’s that quality is on the menu.

 Graze has a good selection of menu items, and frankly, they all look delicious.
 Of course, on my visit to this Sevierville restaurant, I ordered a burger with a side of mac and cheese.
-But of course, they offer more than just burgers.
+However, they offer more than just burgers.
 For starters and appetizers, they have the usual selections like house-fried pickles, queso dip and crispy mushrooms.
 But if you want to try something less generic, get the Green Tomato and Pimento (crispy local green tomatoes with house pimento cheese and bacon jam) or Pig Wings (crispy double thick pork belly).

 And for the main course, have just about any kind of organic grass-fed beef burger you can imagine.
 Do you have a vegetarian in the group?
 That’s no problem, either.
 The Hippie is a veggie burger made with black beans.
 Gluten-free options are also available for an additional charge.